Edit on GitHub

 {% endfilter %}

 This should be enough to produce HTML files that can be embedded into other pages.
-All CSS selectors are prefixed with pdoc so that pdoc's page style does not interfere with the rest of your website.
+All CSS selectors are prefixed with .pdoc so that pdoc's page style does not interfere with the rest of your website.

 You can find a full example for mkdocs in examples/mkdocs.